RouninMedia/WebspaceSchema/README.md

 # WebspaceSchema
-A JSON-like data format used to express entire webspaces: folders, files, filedata
+A JSON-like data format used to describe entire webspaces: folders, files, filedata

 _______